blazfxx/boxu-games/README.md

 The library will always be growing, implementing new retro games EVERY week!

-# WHEE TO GET ANNOUCEMENS?
+# WHERE TO GET ANNOUCEMENS?

 Join the [DISCORD](https://discord.gg/Rp4f4KzCZh)!